apache/infrastructure-website/content/pages/vm-policy.md

 - Do not "do-release-upgrade" the VM without discussing with Infra.
 - The project must designate three committers who agree and have the knowledge to maintain the VM.
-- Infra can coordinate with the project to perform reboots of the VM for security patching upon request, otherwise the system will be rebooted automatically to apply security updates.
-To request an opt-out of automated patch reboots, you may open an Infra Jira ticket with your justification, but it is unlikely to be granted.
+- Project VMs will be rebooted automatically to apply security updates at 0200 UTC when necessary, based on the Ubuntu unattended-upgrades software determination.
+To request an opt-out of automated patch reboots, you may open an Infra Jira ticket with your justification, but it is unlikely to be granted without a compelling rationale.
+Notifications of reboot completion can be sent to a project list if desired.
+Infra is planning on making the reboot time configurable in the future.
 - Infra reserves the right to patch/update/restart the system regardless of the opt-out policy as needed to maintain current patch levels and security.

 See also: